 However, we acknowledge that sometimes errors are identified in the data after it has been finally submitted or signed off by providers and after the OfS or Research England have used the data.

 The OfS and Research England will only accept amendments to final submitted data in exceptional circumstances.
 We will assess data errors for amendment using information in an error summary workbook submitted by the provider.
 See how to download and submit an error summary.

 When assessing errors in data, we will consider their effects on multiple purposes.

-- Errors are widespread and significant.
+- Errors are significant.

 - Amendments relate to clear evidence of data error rather than re-interpretation of data (such as re-categorisation).

 We may process amendments for one purpose without implementing all the implications for other purposes.
-For example, an error may require correction for regulatory purposes but we will not process the funding implications if they are not material.
+For example, an error may need correction for financial health and sustainability purposes but we will not process the funding implications if they are not material.
 We will only process implications for a specific purpose where the impact on that purpose is material.

 The OfS scheme of delegation applies to the panel outcomes and therefore sometimes the panel will make recommendations which will need to be approved by a specified person at the OfS.

 For further details, read the panel's terms of reference.